Custom Processing Summer Fall 2013

 Battenkill Fibers has partnered with a traditional blanket weaver in New England to bring you custom woven blankets on a vintage dobby looms - current size available: Throw - 52"x72"

-Minimum order all your own wool and weaving pattern - 40 lbs finished weight (about 16 throws or 12 twin blankets).
+Minimum order all your own wool and weaving pattern - 40 lbs finished weight (about 16 throws).
 Minimum order your own wool in the weft and mill-selected pattern - 5 lbs.

 Call for pricing 518 692 2700; or to request a quote on other sizes and large jobs.
 SAMPLES AVAILABLE.